-They’ll no longer ‘forget’ stuff – they just won’t bother bringing it because they know you’ll do it for them.
+They’ll no longer ‘forget’ stuff – they simply won’t bother bringing it because they know you’ll do it for them.

 Remember that this is your tour as well as theirs.
 And whilst you’re happy to contribute to the smooth running of the group, you’re not the skivvy, slave, or water carrier.

-It’s very easy to say yes when you’re having a few drinks with your riding buddies and the prospect of a group tour arises.
+It’s easy to say yes when enjoying a few drinks with your riding buddies, and the prospect of a group tour arises.

 Touring / Riding Experience